 You can produce and sell up to 10,000 units for one product only.
 If you want to produce additional units you will need to re-purchase the Extended Commercial License, up to 10,000 additional units and for that one product only.
 If you want to use my resources in a different commercial product up to 10,000 units, you will also need to purchase a fresh Extended Commercial License.

-If you expect that your products using my design resources will sell well in excess of 10,000 units and you would like me to tailor a license for you, please get in touch.
+If you expect that your products using my design resources will sell well in excess of 10,000 units and you would like us to tailor a license for you, please get in touch.

-I, J. Oliver Designs (the Licensor), hold the Copyright to the products sold on this website.
-This means that when you (the Licensee) purchase my products you purchase the right to use them in your own projects, but you do not own the rights to the resources sold on this website in any way.
+We (the Licensor) hold the Copyright to the products sold on this website.
+This means that when you (the Licensee) purchase our products you purchase the right to use them in your own projects, but you do not own the rights to the resources sold on this website in any way.

 You may not register any of my products under a trademark in their original form (e.g. as they are sold on this website).
 This is because they are available to other buyers and are therefore not eligible for trademark.
 A breach of this agreement could result in legal action.